-When you are a US Citizen or Legal Permanent Resident, you can apply for certain family members to get US citizenship.
+When you are a US Citizen or Legal Permanent Resident (green card holder), you can apply for certain family members to get US citizenship.
 This process differs depending on if your family member is already in the United States with a different type of legal status (visa, TPS, DACA, etc.) or if your family member is living in another country.

 Who can I apply for?

 If you are a US citizen, you can petition for:

 - Your married son or daughter of any age,

 - Your brother or sister (if you are 21 or older),